Allaman/reveal-js-intro/presentation.md

 ## What is that?

 * Framework for HTML presentations <!-- .element: class="fragment" -->
-* Support for Markdown, orgmode, and more <!-- .element: class="fragment" -->
+* Support for Markdown, orgmode, rST, and more <!-- .element: class="fragment" -->
 * Speaker notes, pdf export, API, and more <!-- .element: class="fragment" -->

 --